LorinRicker/wallowa/README.md

 The rest of this README briefly describes each of the com-line utility programs and library (lib/) support modules.

 Note: References to "VMS" herein are synonymous with "OpenVMS" (old-timers say that the "Open" is silent, thus: "VMS"), the venerable and powerful operating system created in the 1970s by Digital Equipment Corporation on the VAX architecture, later ported to Alpha and now to IA-64 (HP Integrity) architectures, currently marketed by Hewlett Packard Enterprise Co., with current engineering, development and maintenance support by VMS Software Inc. (VSI).
 "DCL" is the Digital Command Language command-line interpreter (shell) on VMS.

+## New Ideas and Stubs

+These are early ideas, may be subject to change, better ideas/names and/or dropping as no-good-after-further-consideration:

+** quepp.rb ** -- A VMS batch or printer queue listing pretty-printer.
+The `SHOW QUEUE` command produces truly aweful output (I've coped with it for years), and it occurs that this ugly output could be harvested and reformatted in a much more useful way.
+We'll see...

+** ls.rb ** -- Well, why not.
+I wrote a VMS DCL-emulator for Linux, including a VMS-style `dir` (DIRECTORY) command; why not take a shot at producing Linux/Unix `ls`-style output for *nix-path/filenames on VMS?

 ## Com-Line Utility Programs and the OptionParser Gem